jthing/sicl-hugo/content/posts/compiler.md

 Lisp).
 Although most of the compiler can itself be written in Common Lisp  to be a compliant Compiler it must eventually compile  to machine code.
 Today this is done by the SBCL compiler.
-To make the compiler work standalone this will need to be implemented and it is this task that has fallen on me.
-Remember mush of the heavy lifting is done by the macro processors so by the time the code reaches the compiler there are only 26 special forms left.
-It is these 26 special forms that must the  be translated to a Immediate Representation IR the optimized before generation machine code.
+To make the compiler work standalone this will need to be implemented and thus I have drafted this proposal.
 It is criteria that the compiler need to be fast and good.
 A speed goal for the generated code would be to be within a factor of 3 of a C compiler.
 The compiler itself must compile fast similarly to the SBCL compiler today or better.
 This is a preliminary draft of my ideas of how this can be accomplished, subject to approved by Dr Strand.